lemlac/mulem/docs/reference.md

 #### Pointers

 Although most things can be achieved without manual manipulation of pointers, some low level code requires it.
-Raw pointers use the type `ptr`.
-This represents an opaque pointer where the type it represents is unknown.
+Opaque pointers use the type `ptr`.
+This represents a pointer where the type that it represents is unknown.
 It's ideal for FFI where you need to pass a pointer a around and let an external library handle it.

 ```
 result: ptr = ExternalLib.getSomething()
 ExternalLib.doSomethingWith(result)
 ```

-You can manually check if the pointer is `Null` and give a help error message in scripts.
+You can manually check if the pointer is `Null` and give a help error message in scripts. `Null` is a `ptr` type that points to the NULL pointer.
+It's distinct from `None` which is an option type.

 ```
 result: ptr = ExternalLib.getSomething()